funmaker/Hybooru/API.md

 # Api Documentation

-Hybooru offers REST API for fetching data and managment.
+Hybooru offers REST API for fetching data and management.
 All requests are done over HTTP.
 GET requests should be url-encoded, POST requests should be sent as json inside http body.
 Responses are sent as jsons as well.